-December 1, 2017 – Representatives met with members of APEX, a non-profit organization created by the Caribbean Court of Justice (CCJ) last year, to explore technological solutions to accelerate complex processes within Caribbean courts.
+December 1, 2017 – Representatives met with members of the Caribbean Agency for Justice Solutions, a non-profit organization created by the Caribbean Court of Justice (CCJ) last year, to explore technological solutions to accelerate complex processes within Caribbean courts.

 November 30, 2017 – Sadly, it is no longer a surprise when citizens seeking resolution before courts in the Caribbean are forced to contend with severe case backlogs and delays.

 November 24, 2017 – Nassau, Bahamas: Leading jurists, attorneys and legal professionals from across the region will gather in The Bahamas this month for a special convention focused on technology innovations for improving justice delivery in the Caribbean.